 Entrapment is when police lure you into committing a crime you would not have committed but for the police’s enticement.
 If police threaten, pressure, or deceive you into breaking a law you are not predisposed to violating, then the police entrapped you.

-- prostitution,
+- soliciting prostitution,

-- selling drugs, or
+- selling narcotics, or

-- child pornography
+- buying child porn.

-LGBT entrapment
+LGBT Entrapment

 3. Detecting Entrapment